linzhenzhe/zhenzhe-academic/content/home/demo.md

   view: "2"
 ---

-[Sep 2020] Our paper **WiEat: Fine-grained Device-free Eating Monitoring Leveraging Wi-Fi Signals** has been accepted to ICCCN 2020!
+* [Sep 2020] Our paper **WiEat: Fine-grained Device-free Eating Monitoring Leveraging Wi-Fi Signals** has been accepted to ICCCN 2020!
+* [Dec 2019] Our paper **WiFi-Enabled Automatic Eating Moment Monitoring Using Smartphones** has been accepted to HealthyIoT 2019!